solana-labs/solana/docs/src/proposals/transactions-v2.md

 For this reason, special handling should be given to address lookup tables.
 When an address lookup table is used to lookup addresses for a transaction, it can be loaded without waiting for a read lock.
-To avoid race conditions, only the addresses appended in previous blocks can be used for lookups.
+To avoid race conditions, only the addresses appended in previous blocks can be used for lookups and deactivation requires a cool-down period.

 ### Duplicate accounts